A case study about losing a fire hydrant parking ticket hearing in NYC

 What went wrong?
 (This is the first of a two-part series.
 The second part is Larry’s defense letter and exhibits used to beat this fire hydrant violation).

 Joe submitted this defense letter in support of his fight against a fire hydrant parking violation

-I plead that I am not guilty as I did not parked within 15 feet within the hydrant and I have photograph evidences that prove it.
+I plead that I am not guilty as I did not park within 15 feet within the hydrant and I have photographic evidence that proves it.

-Please view the next page to see the submitted picture evidence with explanation.
+Please view the next page to see the submitted picture evidence with an explanation.

-As the above evidences indicate, my vehicle was not within 15 feet of the fire hydrant.
-I can provide more pictures should you find above evidences are not satisfying.
+As the above evidence indicates, my vehicle was not within 15 feet of the fire hydrant.
+I can provide more pictures should you find above evidence are not satisfying.
 Please right this wrong.

-Picture 1 (above): Indicates that my vehicle, black Mustang 2002 was parked near 333 East 91st Stret.
-I circled the building number, fire hydrant, my vhiecle, and a pole which a bicycle is chained to as a landmark
+Picture 1 (above): Indicates that my vehicle, black Mustang 2002 was parked near 333 East 91st Street.
+I circled the building number, fire hydrant, my vehicle, and a pole which a bicycle is chained to as a landmark